Brittany national football team

 The Brittany national football team (Équipe de Bretagne de football, Skipailh Breizh) is the representative football team of Brittany, France.
 It is administered by the Breton Football Association (BFA).
-It is neither affiliated to FIFA nor UEFA but is characterised as one of the six Celtic nations.
-Its games are held under the auspices of the French Football Federation and FIFA Regulations Amateur football in Brittany is administered by both the Ligue de Bretagne and the Ligue Atlantique, which are regional associations within the French FA.
+Brittany is neither affiliated to FIFA nor UEFA but is characterised as one of the six Celtic nations.
+Its games are held under the auspices of the French Football Federation and FIFA Regulations Amateur football in Brittany is administered by both the Ligue de Bretagne and the Ligue des Pays de Loire, which are regional associations within the French FA.

 Squad selection

 Brittany plays unofficial internationals.
 Eligibility to play for the Breton team is strict, as the players (or their parents or grandparents) must have been born within the Breton territory.
 The BFA has a pool of around 100 players in the first three professional divisions to choose from, some of them with proven international football experience.
-Those who have played for the Betron side include the likes of Christian Gourcuff, Paul Le Guen, Yann Kermorgant.
+Those who have played for the Breton side include the likes of Christian Gourcuff, Paul Le Guen, Yann Kermorgant.
 Brittany's Stéphane Guivarc'h won the 1998 World Cup with France.

 History

 Given their strong sense of cultural separatism from the rest of France, Brittany formed a Breton XI football team, that competed at various points throughout the 20th century, playing against the likes of Luxembourg and Norway.
 The Breton team made their debut at the Roazhon Park in Rennes in 1922, defeating Luxembourg 1-0.

 The Breton Football Association (BFA) was formalized on 18 July 1997, and shortly after they brought together Breton professional footballers to form a representative football team of Brittany.
 Following the support from Fernand Sastre and Michel Platini (co-presidents of the French Organizing Committee for the 1998 World Cup), the Brittany team was set up with the aim to offer a warm-up game to the 1998 WC qualified national teams, and therefore, they played their first official game against Cameroon on 21 May 1998 (two weeks before the start of the tournament) at Roazhon Park in Rennes, and a Breton side featuring Paul Le Guen surprised, as they notably hold the Cameroonian to a 1-1 draw, thanks to an equalizing goal from Guingampais Rouxel just before the break.
 Six games had to be called off between 1999 and 2005 because of the then French FA administration, which contradicted its own rules.
 The head of the French FA administration changed and BFA finally recovered in order to fully resume its activities in 2008.
-Two years later, in 2010, Brittany participated in the 2010 Corsica Football Cup, where they were knocked out in the semi-finals by the hosts and eventual champions, Corcisa, however, they managed to salvage same pride by defeating Togo in the third place match.
+Two years later, in 2010, Brittany participated in the 2010 Corsica Football Cup, where they were knocked out in the semi-finals by the hosts and eventual champions, Corsica, however, they managed to salvage same pride by defeating Togo in the third place match.
 Its latest game was played versus Mali (1–0) on 28 May 2013.